supertypeai/articles/articles/streaming-data-processing-part-3.md

 ```

 ### Conclusion
 In this article, we have covered the steps involved in producing and consuming messages within a topic using Kafka.
 Additionally, we have successfully implemented a data pipeline that leverages Kafka and Spark Streaming to ingest and process transactional data streams.
-The processed data is then loaded into both OLTP and OLAP databases, enabling real-time data processing and insightful analytics.
+The processed data is then loaded into both OLTP and OLAP databases, enabling (near) real-time data processing and insightful analytics.

-In the next article (part 4), we will take our data analysis further by performing aggregations on the data stored in the OLAP database.
+In the next article (part 4), we will take our data analysis further by performing analytical queries on the data stored in the OLAP database.
 Furthermore, we will create a (near) real-time dashboard using Streamlit to visualize the sales and profit data for the current day.
 This will provide a comprehensive view of the ongoing business performance and facilitate data-driven decision-making.